AmyJeanes/maya/README.md

 pip install uv
 ```

+Note: You might get a warning from VS Code saying the package may have been installed to the global environment.
+This is wrong if you have activated the virtual environment correctly, so you can ignore this warning.

 ### Install PyTorch

 Run `nvidia-smi` in a terminal to check your CUDA version.
 It should be listed at the top right, e.g. `CUDA Version: 13.0`, for example: